MAP IT

 Hear famous authors read from their new books

 Big-name authors - some of them local - chat about and read from their new works at several local bookstores.
-Politics & Prose hosts readings most nights of the week (and also holds a cozy basement coffee shop); the progressive-leaning Busboys and Poets, which has outlets around town, also features author talks many nights of the week.
+Politics & Prose hosts readings most nights of the week (and also holds a cozy basement coffee shop); the Busboys and Poets, which has outlets around town, also features author talks many nights of the week.